RCvanDam/Bio-Toolbox/README.md

 To add this tool to the PATH variable: / export PATH=$HOME/meme/bin:$HOME/meme/libexec/meme-5.5.5:$PATH /

+**Commandline Example:**
+meme <INPUT_FILE_LOCATION> -dna -oc <OUTPUT_LOCATION> -time 14400 -mod zoops -nmotifs 3 -minw 6 -maxw 50 -objfun classic -revcomp -markov_order 0
+The flags can be changed, for example: -dna can be -rna or -protein and -nmotifs 3 can be changed to any arbitrary number of motifs that the program should find (it stops looking when the number is reached)

 **System Requirements:** /
 Any python compatible x86 or x64 computer with the MEME Suite installed.